eiConsole Bundle Upgrade

-It will list all of the components in the template, in this case an interface.
+It will list all of the components in the template, in this case, an interface.
 You can choose what you want to include or exclude.
-In this case we’ll include the single root interface that was included in the template bundle.
+In this example, we’ll include the single root interface that was included in the template bundle.

 Now, click the Import Selected button.

 Next, you’ll be prompted to merge Environment Settings.
-If this project had existing interfaces, it may have existing environment settings properties.
-In that case you would be able to merge additional environment settings from this template with your existing environment properties.
+If this project had existing Interfaces are the highest-level of visible abstraction within the eiConsole.
+Any given Interface is defined by one or more Routes. ” class=”lexicon-term”>interfaces, it may have existing environment settings properties.
+In that case, you would be able to merge additional environment settings from this template with your existing environment properties.
 Since this is a brand new project, it will merge it with a blank environment settings.
 Click the Yes button to continue.

 After you’ve changed these values to match your system, click the Save button and then Close.